prachiheda/cse15l-lab-reports/lab3.md

 ### Option 1: -empty
 The -empty option searches for empty files and directories.
 Source: https://www.geeksforgeeks.org/find-command-in-linux-with-examples/
+This option can be useful to search empty files that might not be needed.
+Or to test if code that is supposed to write in a file worked.

 #### Using -empty on ./technical:
 ```
 Prachis-MacBook-Air:docsearch prachiheda$ find ./technical -empty
 Prachis-MacBook-Air:docsearch prachiheda$
 ```
 Makes sense!
 There are no empty directories or files in ./technical.
+Therefore there is no command line output.

 #### Using -empty on ./technical (after adding an empty file to ./technical/biomed with the name empty.txt for testing purposes):
 ```